Defibrillation: Manual models

 Manual external defibrillators require the expertise of a healthcare professional.
 They are used in conjunction with an electrocardiogram, which can be separate or built-in.
-A healthcare provider first diagnoses the cardiac rhythm and then manually determine the voltage and timing for the electrical shock.
+A healthcare provider first diagnoses the cardiac rhythm and then manually determines the voltage and timing for the electrical shock.
 These units are primarily found in hospitals and on some ambulances.
 For instance, every NHS ambulance in the United Kingdom is equipped with a manual defibrillator for use by the attending paramedics and technicians.
 In the United States, many advanced EMTs and all paramedics are trained to recognize lethal arrhythmias and deliver appropriate electrical therapy with a manual defibrillator when appropriate.

 An internal defibrillator is often used to defibrillate the heart during or after cardiac surgery such as a heart bypass.
 The electrodes consist of round metal plates that come in direct contact with the myocardium.
 Manual internal defibrillators deliver the shock through paddles placed directly on the heart.
 They are mostly used in the operating room and, in rare circumstances, in the emergency room during an open heart procedure.

 Automated external defibrillators

 Automated external defibrillators (AEDs) are designed for use by untrained or briefly trained laypersons.
 AEDs contain technology for analysis of heart rhythms.
 As a result, it does not require a trained health provider to determine whether or not a rhythm is shockable.
 By making these units publicly available, AEDs have improved outcomes for sudden out-of-hospital cardiac arrests.

 Trained health professionals have more limited use for AEDs than manual external defibrillators.
-Recent studies show that AEDs does not improve outcome in patients with in-hospital cardiac arrests.
-AEDs have set voltages and does not allow the operator to vary voltage according to need.
+Recent studies show that AEDs do not improve outcomes in patients with in-hospital cardiac arrests.
+AEDs have set voltages and do not allow the operator to vary voltage according to need.
 AEDs may also delay delivery of effective CPR.
 For diagnosis of rhythm, AEDs often require the stopping of chest compressions and rescue breathing.
 For these reasons, certain bodies, such as the European Resuscitation Council, recommend using manual external defibrillators over AEDs if manual external defibrillators are readily available.

 As early defibrillation can significantly improve VF outcomes, AEDs have become publicly available in many easily accessible areas.
 AEDs have been incorporated into the algorithm for basic life support (BLS).
 Many first responders, such as firefighters, police officers, and security guards, are equipped with them.

 AEDs can be fully automatic or semi-automatic.
 A semi-automatic AED automatically diagnoses heart rhythms and determines if a shock is necessary.
 If a shock is advised, the user must then push a button to administer the shock.
 A fully automated AED automatically diagnoses the heart rhythm and advises the user to stand back while the shock is automatically given.
 Some types of AEDs come with advanced features, such as a manual override or an ECG display.